gruntwork-io/terragrunt/README.md

 ### CLI Options

 Terragrunt forwards all arguments and options to Terraform.
-The only exceptions are `--version` and arguments that start with the prefix `--terragrunt-`.
+The only exceptions are `--version`, `terragrunt-info` and arguments that start with the prefix `--terragrunt-`.
 The currently available options are:

 * `--terragrunt-config`: A custom path to the `terraform.tfvars` file.
 May also be specified via the `TERRAGRUNT_CONFIG`